Are you intrigued by the idea of chatbots?

 - Visitor returning to the site, and much more.

 - The action is what actually happens when the trigger activates the bot.
-Some common actions include:
+Some common actions performed by the chatbot include:

 - Displaying a message

 - Waiting (you can tell the bot to do nothing for a specific time after the trigger event has occurred.)

 - Asking a visitor a question, and so on

 - Condition, however, provides additional information to deliver a more relevant response.
 A good example is a country where the visitor is right now.
 If the bot provides shipping information, such a criterion will help deliver relevant, rather than a generic response.

 Let’s put all the above information together and build the bot.